wocss/wocss/packages/settings.breakpoints/README.md

-# Breakpoints
+# BREAKPOINTS

 > Setting

-The `wocss-settings-breakpoints` module contains breakpoints `variables` for the framework.
-Feel free to use these variables throughout your project, but be **careful** with modify or reassign them.
+The `wocss-settings-breakpoints` module contains breakpoints `variables` for the framework's modules and [sass-mq](https://github.com/sass-mq/sass-mq).
+Feel free to reassign these variables.

 Install using npm: